The Sanctuary Centennial

 Our current church building, which includes the Nave, Wagenhals Hall, and the upstairs office areas, was built in 1925 by Bertram Grosvenor Goodhue under the pastoral care of Dr. Paul Krauss.
 For 100 years, we have worshipped in the building, fostering community and a love of Christ that has affected generations within our congregation.

-Throughout 2025, we will be highlighting and focusing on some key moments, members, events, etc. as we celebrate our centennial.
+Throughout 2025, we will be highlighting and focusing on some key moments, members, events, etc., as we celebrate our building’s centennial.
 Make sure to check this page frequently to keep up with the memories!

 Women's History Month